teknopaul/xgenjs/README.md

 ## Generating XML server side

-xgenjs uses standard (DOM APIs)[https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation] of which there are a few implementations for nodejs.
+xgenjs uses standard [DOM APIs](https://developer.mozilla.org/en-US/docs/Web/API/DOMImplementation) of which there are a few implementations for nodejs.
-The code is tested with (xmldom)[https://github.com/jindw/xmldom], any DOM that conforms to DOM Level 2 should work.
+The code is tested with [xmldom](https://github.com/jindw/xmldom), any DOM that conforms to DOM Level 2 should work.

 Typical code is as follows (HTML schema used as an example)